wandersonwhcr/openssl-cheatsheet/README.md

 ## TODO

 * How can we work with PKCS12 files?
-* How can you create a CA certificate?
 * How can you create a certificate signing request?
 * How can you sign a certificate with CA and CSR?
 * How can you encrypt and decrypt a file?